superforecaster/cs-12200-project/README.txt

 Auxiliary csv, database and schema for visualization purposes (customized for the frontend API)

 BACKEND:
+- crime_process.py
+Inputs mini_db/raw_csv/crime.csv and reshape it.
+Create mini_db/process_csv/crime.cvs.
+This is the file that process the predicted columns (crimes).
+- csv_process.py
+Inputs mini_db/raw_csv/n.csv and reshape them.
+Where n are the different tables of the predictors (justice_system, education, health, etc.).
+Create mini_db/process_csv/n.cvs.
+This is the file that process the predictors (covariates) columns.
+- dataframe_lasso.py
+Inputs mini_db.db creates a connection between sqlite and python3 and makes a pandas dataframe.
+Constructs changes and lags of the predicted columns and predictors.
+Drop NaN and entites where there is not complete information.
+Restricts the dataframe for the years 2008-2011 (where there is complete information).
+-lasso_model.py
+Inputs

 FRONT END
 Templates folder: a folder for all the Jinja/html templates for Flask

-Static: a javascript file for charts

-Flask_frontend_crime.py: A python file with the code to run the website
+Static: a javascript file for charts Flask_frontend_crime.py: A python file with the code to run the website